AdobeDocs/release-notes.en/current.md

 ## Resources for using AI in [!DNL Experience Cloud] {#ai}

-Find the latest learning resources published for generative AI (genAI), AI Assistant, and agentic AI in Experience Cloud.
+Find the latest learning resources published for generative AI (genAI), AI Assistant, and AI agents in Experience Cloud.

 +++Details